Applicant Physical Efficiency Battery (PEB)

 Applicants who do not pass the PEB will not continue with the application process.
 Failure to meet any one of the minimum requirements will result in a failure of the PEB.
 Make sure that you know you are physically capable of completing the PEB.

-PEBs are held the 1st and 3rd Friday of each month at 7:15 am (appointments are required).
+PEBs are held the 1st and 3rd Friday of each month at 7:00 am (appointments are required).
+Doors open at 6:30 am for processing.
 Plan on spending 3 hours at the PEB.
 Candidates will receive an email from HCSO Human Resources with information on how to schedule an appointment for the PEB and what documents are required to bring to the PEB.

 The following minimum standards must be met to successfully complete the PEB: